Camp Hill line: Bordesley Chords

-In July 2018 the Midlands Rail Hub proposal was unveiled, which included the reopening of Moseley, Kings Heath, and Hazelwell stations, and the building of set of chords (short connecting curves of track) on new viaducts near Bordesley station known as the Bordesley Chords.
+In July 2018, the Midlands Rail Hub proposal was unveiled, which included the reopening of Moseley, Kings Heath, and Hazelwell stations, and the building of set of chords (short connecting curves of track) on new viaducts near Bordesley station known as the Bordesley Chords.

 Although the new Camp Hill line services will initially run on existing track into New Street, the long-term aim is to divert them into Moor Street via the new chords.
 Currently the Camp Hill line – already extensively connected to the Cross-City Line, Cross Country Route, and WCML – passes over the Chiltern Main Line, and they are only connected by a junction to the east of the crossing.
 The new chords would be constructed to the north and west of the crossing, known as the 'East Chord' and 'West Chord' respectively, connecting Moor Street to Kings Norton to the southwest and Water Orton to the northeast.
 The chords would also allow a number of services from East Midlands destinations, such as Derby and Leicester, to be diverted into Moor Street.

 In conjunction with the construction of the chords, one of the currently derelict terminus platforms at Moor Street would be reopened (Platform 5) and a new through platform to Snow Hill constructed (Platform 0) in order to accommodate the new services.
 There is also the potential for a new terminus platform (Platform 6) to be opened and another through platform (Platform −1) added depending on funding and engineering limitations.

 Furthermore, construction of the chords would necessitate the closure and demolition of the semi-operational Bordesley station.
-There is an option to relocate Bordesley station either east or west of its current location as part of the chords' construction.
+Consultation has opened in regard to Network Rail's request to close the station, timed to line up with the nearby opening of the new Sports Quarter, replacing St Andrew's as the Birmingham City FC ground.
+The majority of matchday traffic would instead be moved by the planned West Midlands Metro extension to north Solihull.
 Rerouting of the up/down Snow Hill lines between Moor Street and the chords would also be required.